AlexxNica/poldham.github.io/_posts/2015-6-4-tableau-patents.md

 ![_config.yml]({{ site.baseurl }} /images/tableau/profile_viewtabs3.png)

 To make sure the worksheets are visible select the check box marked `Show workbook sheets as tabs` and then `Save`.
 ![_config.yml]({{ site.baseurl }} /images/tableau/profile_dashtabs.png)

 To access this demonstration workbook go [here](https://public.tableau.com/profile/wipo.open.source.patent.analytics.manual#!/vizhome/pizzapatents/Overview).

-###Security
+###Privacy and Security

 As emphasised above, Tableau Public is by definition a place for publicly sharing workbooks and visualisations.
 It is not for sensitive data.
 In the past users, such as journalists, relied on what might be called 'security by obscurity' but the trend towards storing data on a Tableau public profile (the only option) makes that less of an option.
-It this a concern there are two actions that might potentially be considered that limit the visibility of a workbook and its wider use.
+If this a concern there are two actions that might potentially be considered that limit the visibility of a workbook and its wider use.
+Logically, the answer to any concerns about Tableau Public and sensitive information is ***not to include sensitive information in the first place***.
+The following are not recommendations but simply highlight the available options.

 1. In the discussion on the settings above, there is a check box to prevent users from downloading a workbook.
-You might want to select that option where a workbook contains information that you do not want to be seen other than what you choose to make visible (the best solution of course is ***not to include that information in the first place***).
+You might want to select that option where a workbook contains information that you do not want to be seen other than what you choose to make visible.
 2. It is possible to create a setting so that a workbook does not show up on a user's profile.
 This is hard to spot, and appears by hovering over the workbook in the Profile view.

 ![_config.yml]({{ site.baseurl }} /images/tableau/profile_visibility.png)

-As the message points out using this option does not prevent a workbook being found through search engines or seen.
-It just makes it more difficult to see.
+As the message points out using this option does not prevent a workbook being found through search engines or seen by users.
+It just means it is not visible on the profile page.

 As such, Tableau public is fundamentally about sharing information with others through visualisation.
 That is, it is for information that you want others to see.
 Here it is briefly worth returning to the completed dashboard above and clicking the share button.